Breville Barista Touch Review: Can’t Touch This!

 Breville Barista Touch Bean Hopper with Beans.

-We all know that a good coffee grinder is almost as crucial as the espresso machine itself.
+We all know that using the best burr coffee grinder is almost as crucial as the espresso machine itself.
 For this reason, I expect a lot from the grinders I review, especially built in ones.
 The Barista Touch features a built in stainless steel conical burr grinder, so it’s off to a good start.

 If grinders aren’t your forté, allow me to explain.
 Not only do burr grinders outperform blade grinders in terms of consistency, the conical shape helps dampen noise during operation.
 I mean, do you really want to wake up the whole house (or the neighbors) every time you make coffee?